apache/arrow/docs/source/developers/guide/step_by_step/pr_and_github.rst

 5. Go to ``https://github.com/YOU/arrow`` where you will see a box with the name of the branch that you pushed and next to it a green button **Compare & Pull Request**.
-Clicking on it you should add a title and description of the Pull Request.
+After clicking on it, you should add a title and description of the Pull Request.
 Underneath you can check once again the changes you have made.